What you need...

 I used 4 layers (2 layers of solid white, 2 layers of sparkly glitter on white).

 You can find stretch net on the website here.

 Make bodice and skirt separately according to the pattern you are using.

 DON'T ATTACH THEM TOGETHER AT THE WAIST.

-> If you have both patterns, I recommend using the skirt from the Sleeved Skater Dress since it is more fabric conservative!
+> If you have all the patterns, I recommend using the skirt from the Sleeved Skater Dress since it is the most fabric conservative!

-> I used sparkly fabric for my under skirt because I wanted the lights to bounce off the sparkles, but you barely see this layer and can just use solid fabrics to keep it more economical.
+> I used metallic fabric for my under skirt because I wanted the lights to bounce off the sparkles, but you barely see this layer and can just use solid fabrics to keep it more economical too.

 Create battery pack casing